pviotti/dotfiles/README.md

 # dotfiles

-Configuration files for various tools I use on my Linux machines: zsh, neovim, tmux, git, kitty and sway.
+Configuration files for various tools I use on my Linux machines: zsh, neovim, tmux, git, kitty, ranger and sway.
 The neovim configuration has been in part copied from [cedi/vim-config](https://github.com/cedi/vim-config).

 ## Installation